Loading...

 In a small town, there lived a man named Thomas.
 He had spent many years ensnared in the cycle of addiction, fighting demons that robbed him of joy and purpose.
 His days were marked by shadows of shame, and his...

-Dear Heavenly Father, As I pause to reflect on the intricate tapestry of sexuality woven into my life, I find comfort and challenge in the profound words of *1 Corinthians 13:4-7*.
-Love, as you define it, is patient and kind;...
+Dear Heavenly Father, As I pause this morning to reflect on the intersection of Social Media and my faith, I am drawn to the profound words of *agape* love found in 1 Corinthians 13:4-7.
+Here, we are reminded that love...

 As we reflect on the profound words of 1 Corinthians 13:4-7—where we are reminded that love is patient, kind, and does not delight in evil—we find ourselves at a crossroads with the pressing issues of social justice around us.
 Let's...